 Watershed Protection

-A watershed is a land area that channels rainfall and snow melt to creeks, streams, and rivers, and eventually to outflow points such as catch basins, ditches, creeks, and rivers.
-Keeping our watersheds clean helps humans, animals, fish and plants thrive.
+A watershed is an area that channels rainfall and snow melt to creeks, streams, and rivers, and eventually to outflow points such as catch basins, ditches, creeks, and rivers.
+Watershed protection actions help humans, animals, fish and plants thrive.

-Runoff from storm water is the most significant source of water pollution in our state.
-Rain water washes over streets, roofs, lawns, and parking lots, picking up trash, oil, sediment, bacteria, and pesticides.
-Polluted runoff washes into our local storm drains, ditches, creeks, wetlands, and the Willamette River.
+Storm runoff from streets is currently the most significant source of water pollution in our country.
+Rain washes over streets, roofs, lawns, and parking lots, picking up trash, oil, sediment, bacteria, pesticides, chemicals and metals from tires or brakes.
+Polluted runoff washes into our local storm drains, ditches, creeks, wetlands, and into the Willamette River, where fish tend to be impaired.

-If you have any comments or questions regarding this information, please contact Brad Albert, District Engineer at brad.albert@olws.org or by phone at (503) 353-4202.
+If you have any comments or questions regarding this information, please contact Tessie Prentice, District Engineer at tessie.prentice@olws.org or by phone at (503) 353-4226.

 Surface Water Management (SWM) programs protect water quality by implementing technical and educational requirements for the MS4 Permit.
 The Stormwater Management Program complies with the National Pollutant Discharge Elimination System (NPDES) under the federal clean water act.

-• OLWS cleans catch basins and pipes in the county-owned system and takes responsibility for monitoring water quality in the OLWS boundary area.
-The County cleans culverts and ditches and repairs and maintains catch basins, pipes, culverts, and ditches.
+- OLWS cleans catch basins and pipes in the county-owned system and takes responsibility for monitoring water quality in the OLWS boundary area.
+The County cleans culverts and ditches and repairs and maintains catch basins, pipes, culverts, and ditches, and deals with flooding.

 i.
 Annually inspect all catchbasins in one of five zones of OLWS.